 PTAB proceedings are an integral part of patent litigation.
-Most patent cases involve a PTAB proceeding in combination with either district court litigation or an ITC proceeding.
-PTAB proceedings, including inter partes review (“IPR”), covered business method patent review (“CBM”), and post-grant review (“PGR”), provide unique opportunities for litigants.
-They are, in effect, mini-trials at the PTO – complete with depositions, experts, and live argument before a panel of administrative law judges – to determine patent validity.
+Many patent cases involve a PTAB proceeding in combination with either district court litigation or an ITC proceeding.
+PTAB proceedings, including inter partes review (“IPR”) and post-grant review (“PGR”), provide unique opportunities for litigants.
+They are, in effect, mini-trials at the United States Patent & Trademark Office (“PTO”) – complete with depositions, experts and live argument before a panel of administrative law judges – to determine patent validity.
 It is critical to leverage both litigation experience and PTAB experience to ensure a successful outcome.

-Quinn Emanuel attorneys are uniquely qualified to represent clients in these trial-like procedures.
-Our litigation focus enables our attorneys to blend experience from litigation and PTAB practice to develop strategies that not only put our clients in the best possible position at the PTAB, but that also compliment our litigation strategy.
+Quinn Emanuel attorneys are uniquely qualified to represent clients in these trial-like proceedings.
+Our litigation focus enables our attorneys to blend experience from litigation and PTAB practice to develop strategies that not only put our clients in the best possible position at the PTAB, but that also effectively complement our litigation strategy.

 Our attorneys are some of the most experienced PTAB attorneys in the country.
-In 2017 Docket Navigator ranked Quinn Emanuel third in the country for the number of proceedings handled.
-Patexia.com recognized Quinn Emanuel as one of the “most active” and one of the “best performing” firms at the PTAB.
-In 2018, Law360 named our Intellectual Property group “Practice Group of the Year.”
+Quinn Emanuel has been consistently ranked as one of the top five firms at the PTAB every year since 2018.
+Patexia.com has recognized Quinn Emanuel as one of the “most active” and one of the “best performing” firms at the PTAB.
+Law360 named our Intellectual Property group “Practice Group of the Year” repeatedly over the last decade.

-Our experience in front of the PTAB covers a broad spectrum of technologies, including computer architecture, electronic controls, enterprise and computer software, semiconductors, automobile technologies, navigation and global positioning technologies, cellular communications, LED technologies, mechanical devices, medical devices, pharmaceuticals, biologics, and chemical polymers, among others.
-Our attorneys are as comfortable with litigation strategy as they are with complex technical issues or thorny issues of PTO procedure.
-And because we try so many cases, we have mastered the art of explaining these often complex technologies to PTAB judges who often have technical backgrounds that differ from the technology at issue.
+Our experience in front of the PTAB covers a broad spectrum of technologies, including computer hardware and software, electronics, automotive technologies, medical devices, pharmaceuticals and biologics among many others.
+Our attorneys are as comfortable with technical issues or thorny issues of PTO procedure as they are with litigation strategy.
+And because we try so many cases, we have mastered the art of explaining these often complex technologies to PTAB judges, who often have technical backgrounds that differ from the technology at issue.

-We have the technical experience necessary to prevail at the PTAB.
+We have the extensive technical experience necessary to prevail at the PTAB.
 More than 250 of our lawyers are experienced intellectual property attorneys.
-More than 140 of our litigators are scientists or engineers, with degrees and professional backgrounds that our clients need, including:
+More than 110 of our litigators are scientists or engineers, with degrees and professional backgrounds that our clients need, including:

 Quinn Emanuel’s unique combination of technical knowledge, patent expertise, and deep trial experience gives us a distinct advantage in pursuing our clients’ interests during adversarial PTAB proceedings.